joelhelbling/ignorance/README.md

 Here's some stuff I ain't figured out yet:

-- *Support for globs & regexes*: If you `gaurd_ignorance 'myfile.private'` and
+- **Support for globs & regexes:** If you `advise_ignorance 'myfile.private'` and
-  the ignore file contains a glob or regex which would cause that to be ignored, Ignorance will raise an error anyway.
+  the ignore file contains a glob or regex which would cause that to be ignored, Ignorance will warn anyway.
-- *Support for other version control systems.*  Visual SourceSafe can't use Ignorance.
+- **Support for other version control systems.**  Visual SourceSafe can't use Ignorance.
 Does that seem right to you?